Is your lawn full of moss and extremely thick?

 This layer of material is called “thatch“.
 As this layer builds up over time, it increasingly restricts the penetration of water, nutrients and gasses down to the root zone of the plants, gradually suffocating the lawn.
 A lawn with a considerable thatch layer will have thin, weak growth, will be spongy, lifeless and will allow moss to take hold.

 Scarification is the process of lifting the majority of this thatch layer from the surface of the lawn and removing it to bring it down to a more manageable level.
-It is most effectively carried out using a motorised mechanical scarifier consisting of rotating horizontal shaft of knife-type blades, or flail attachments which penetrate the top surface of the lawn and physically lifting the thatch material it to the surface, where it can be raked or blown off.
+It is most effectively carried out using a motorised mechanical scarifier.
+A scarifier consists of rotating horizontal shaft of knife-type blades, or flail attachments which penetrate the top surface of the lawn.
+It physically lifts the thatch material it to the surface, where it can be raked or blown off.

 The complete scarification service